 - ENG 421 Computer Documentation Design (3cr)

-Elective I - Students must choose one course from the following:
+Students must choose one of the following options:

 - ENG 331 Communication for Engineering and Technology (3cr)

 - ENG 332 Communication for Business and Management (3cr)

 - ENG 333 Communication for Science and Research (3cr)

 Students can apply for admission to any university minor program in MyPack Portal.
 Admission will be based on the student’s academic record and in most cases no longer requires departmental review.